fiskolini/exadsrcise/README.md

 1. Append removed item to a local array - fastest way, do not need to iterate the array;
 2. Generate an ordered array and check natively with `array_diff function.

  I crated the solution under `Exadsrcise\Domain\ElementArray\IntegerGenerator` class.
-Some code is not being used in order to work (using solution **1**).
+ `findMissingNumbersNatively` method is not being used - just be kept for showing solution no. 2.

 #3.
 Database Connectivity
 =========================
+> Demonstrate with PHP how you would connect to a MySQL (InnoDB) database and query for all records with the following fields: (name, age, job_title) from a table called 'exads_test'.
+> Also provide an example of how you would write a sanitised record to the same table.

 The solution of this exercise is under `Infrastructure/DB` class - this is a simple class to abstract both connection and Query (`SELECT` and `INSERT`).
 It's been used internally in `Exadsrcise\Persistency\Repositories\TestRepository` class (Repository pattern).
 > #### NOTE
 > DB class is using .env configuration file to get database connection configuration.
 Please configure it before use this command, otherwise it will fail.

 **Take into consideration:**
-- Fluent API - it enables chaining method
+- #### Elegant API - it enables chaining method
 ```php
 use Exadsrcise\Infrastructure\DB;